dig-team/Qiana/README.md

 sudo apt install graphviz
 ```

-# Writting Qiana formulas in TPTP
+# Writing Qiana formulas in TPTP
 The following conventions are used within this tool to translate formal mathematical notations to TPTP formulas.
 For any function or predicate ```f``` or ```p```, their quotation is written ```q_f``` (resp ```q_p```).
 No other symbol may start with ```q_``` except the ones listed bellow.
 In particular, because functions and predicates cannot start with an uppercase letter, we list bellow all the symbols starting with ```q_``` followed by an uppercase letter that are allowed.